corvusdeinanis/cuddlyspaceship/content/Indian Constitution.md

 ### Against Exploitation
 ### Cultural and Educational Rights
 ### Right to Constitutional Remedies

+ER FREE

 ## Fundamental Duties
 NOT legally enforceable
-Part IV A
+**Part IV A**

-To abide by the Constitution and respect its ideals and institutions.
+- To abide by the Constitution and respect its ideals and institutions.
-To cherish and follow the noble ideals that inspired the national struggle for freedom.
+- To cherish and follow the noble ideals that inspired the national struggle for freedom.
-To uphold and protect the sovereignty, unity, and integrity of India.
+- To uphold and protect the sovereignty, unity, and integrity of India.
-To defend the country and render national service when called upon to do so.
+- To defend the country and render national service when called upon to do so.
-To promote harmony and the spirit of common brotherhood among all the people of India transcending religious, linguistic, and regional diversities.
+- To promote harmony and the spirit of common brotherhood among all the
+- people of India transcending religious, linguistic, and regional diversities.
-To renounce practices derogatory to the dignity of women.
+- To renounce practices derogatory to the dignity of women.
-To value and preserve the rich heritage of our composite culture.
+- To value and preserve the rich heritage of our composite culture.
-To protect and improve the natural environment, including forests, lakes, rivers, and wildlife, and to have compassion for living creatures.
+- To protect and improve the natural environment, including forests, lakes, rivers, and wildlife, and to have compassion for living creatures.
-To develop the scientific temper, humanism, and the spirit of inquiry and reform.
+- To develop the scientific temper, humanism, and the spirit of inquiry and reform.
-To strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavor and achievement
+- To strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavor and achievement
-To safeguard public property and to abjure violence.
+- To safeguard public property and to abjure violence.

-in 2002, Who is a parent or guardian, to provide opportunities for education to his child, or as the case may be, ward between the age of six to fourteen years was added

 mnemonic:
 A - Abide